writethedocs/www/docs/conf/portland/2020/sponsors/prospectus.rst

 Many of them are looking for jobs now or will be in the near future, so it's a great chance to talk more about your company culture and open positions.

-The room will be setup in a large circle with booths around the outside, allowing for movement of attendees.
+The room will be set up in a large circle with booths around the outside, allowing for movement of attendees.
 We recommend not having more than 3-4 people at your booth, as it can be intimidating for attendees.
 There are 8 booth areas where you can sit and hold longer conversations.

 **Logistics**: You will have a six-foot table and two chairs reserved for your company.
 Each company that confirms their attendance will have a table reserved for them with their logo on it.
-Giveaways/flyers are welcome, but please make sure everything fits on your alloted table.
+Giveaways/flyers are welcome, but please make sure everything fits on your allotted table.

 Sponsor booths
 ~~~~~~~~~~~~~~